Florence S. Farley

-Florence Saunders Farley (born May 28, 1928 - August 28, 2022) was an African-American politician who served as the first black female mayor of Petersburg, Virginia.
+Florence Saunders Farley (née Saunders; May 28, 1928 – August 28, 2022) was an American politician who served as the first Black female mayor of Petersburg, Virginia.
 She had also spent many years for Peterburg's school board.

 Early life and education

-Florence Saunders Farley was born on May 28, 1928, in Roanoke, Virginia to parents Neoda and Stacious Saunders.
+Florence Saunders Farley was born on May 28, 1928, in Roanoke, Virginia to parents Neoda Florence Saunders and Stacious Thadeous Saunders, where she was the ninth out of the 10 children in her family.
 She attended Harrison Elementary School when she was a child.

 In 1946, Farley graduated as a salutatorian of her class from Lucy Addison High School.
-Then, she went and graduated in Virginia State University with a B.S. degree in psychology in 1950.
-And her M.S. degree in educational psychology in 1954.
+Then, she attended Virginia State College (now Virginia State University), graduating with a B.S. degree in psychology in 1950 and an M.S. degree in educational psychology in 1954.
 In 1955, she married Richard Farley.

 She also got a Ph.D. degree in psychology from the Kent State University in Kent, Ohio in 1977, and was the chair of the psychology department.

 Farley went and signed up to the Women's Army Corps at Fort Lee in 1951 and became the first black women to become a training officer along with being commissioned to second lieutenant.

 Farley first served as Chief Psychologist at Central State Hospital, and was the first African American clinically licensed psychologist in Virginia.